 Step 3- Taste and adjust

-Do some taste testing and feel free to adjust the amount of tart lemon juice and saltiness, but also, add a few tablespoons of water for a thinner sauce.
+Taste and adjust the lemon juice and salt depending on your personal preference, but also, add a few tablespoons of water for a thinner sauce.

 Step 4- And serve!